amolenk/dapr-hands-on/Assignment02/step-by-step.md

 The services are up & running.
 Now you're going to test this using the simulation.

-5. Open a command-shell window and go to the `Assignment02/src/Simulation` folder in this repo.
+5. Open a new command-shell window and go to the `Assignment02/src/Simulation` folder in this repo.

 6. Start the simulation: